yan-gao-GY/flowertune-benchmark/README.md

 # FlowerTune LLM Benchmark

 This directory conducts federated instruction tuning with different pre-trained LLMs on four challenges defined in the [FlowerTune LLM Leaderboard](https://flower.ai/benchmarks/llm-leaderboard): general NLP, finance, medical and code.
+The experiments in paper "FlowerTune: A Cross-Domain Benchmark for Federated Fine-Tuning of Large Language Models" are conducted using this repository.

 We use [Flower Datasets](https://flower.ai/docs/datasets/) to download, partition and preprocess the dataset.
 [Flower](https://flower.ai)'s Simulation Engine is used to simulate the LLM fine-tuning process in federated way, which allows users to perform the training on a single GPU.